 Italian artist Francesco Albano uses a combination of materials such as wax, latex and polyester to sculpt bodies that appear deflated and flaccid.
 Many reviews of his work focus on the grotesque malformations of the bodies.
 The sculptures play on our natural discomfort when bodies don’t look the way they’re supposed to.

 However, I see more of a psychological projection.
 Our bodies reacting to the way we feel in moments of sadness, exhaustion, or the feeling of being destroyed by something extremely taxing.
-This physical melting into a surface parallels this feeling of deflation when our emotional/physical resources are depleted adding yet another element to Francesco’s disturbing work.
+This physical melting into a surface parallels this feeling of deflation when our emotional/physical resources are depleted adding yet another element to Francesco’s uncomfortable work.

 You must view more of Francesco Albano’s deflating and amorphous sculptures at albanofrancesco.blogspot.com!